“Unexpressed emotion will never die. They are buried alive and will come forth later in uglier ways.”

 this is normal.

-These experiences often present as feelings of anxiety, stress, depression, and harmful behavioral strategies, which are used to manage negative thoughts and feelings.
+These experiences often present as feelings of anxiety, stress, depression, and harmful behavioural strategies, which are used to manage negative thoughts and feelings.

 Psychotherapy can provide structure, support and positive intervention for resuming psychological well-being.
-I provide a safe and confidential setting in which to explore significant life events such as trauma, loss, bereavement, transition, relationship difficulties.
-I also offer help for those who have had very difficult early lives.
+I provide a safe and confidential setting in which to explore significant life events such as trauma, child abuse, loss, bereavement, life transitions and relationship difficulties.

-Because we are all different and depending on what problem you are experiencing, I use a variety of psychodynamic therapeutic skills including, Talking therapy, Art therapy, Couple therapy, EMDR therapy, CBT and DDP techniques.
+Because we are all different and depending on what problem you are experiencing, I use a variety of psychodynamic therapeutic skills including, Art therapy, Emotionally focussed Couple therapy and EMDR therapy.